There are few things more frustrating than dealing with a dog that barks all night.

 - Give her a comfier sleeping space.
 Many dogs bark at night because they’re just not comfortable.
 Bring her indoors, bring her into your room, swap out for a bigger crate or an ex-pen, or give her a comfier bed (maybe something with some cozy-as-heck memory foam).
 If your dog needs to stay outdoors, try some non-electric strategies for heating up your dog’s outdoor house.

 - Use calming products.
-As I’ve said before, calming products like calming supplements, CBD, Thundershirts, Adaptil, and white noise generators aren’t likely to fix your problem.
+As I’ve said before, calming products like calming supplements, CBD, Thundershirts, Adaptil, dog calming collars, and white noise generators aren’t likely to fix your problem.
 But they might help, so don’t hesitate to try!

 - Work with a trainer.
 Trainers can be super expensive, I know.
 But getting one-on-one help from a trainer should be your next step if you’re really stuck.
 They’ll help you really pinpoint the problem and find a solution that works for everyone.